 When you start homeschooling. there are many things to figure out, like:

 - How do I deal with homeschool criticism?

 - How are my kids going to graduate and become productive members of society?

 Sometimes it feels like you have to admit defeat and say, ‘homeschooling just mustn’t be for our family.’
 However, for some parents, this point comes after about two weeks of homeschooling.
-In this case, you just have to tell yourself to persevere and keep going.
-Don’t believe homeschooling – or you – are a failure.
+In this case, you have to tell yourself to persevere and keep going.
+You shouldn’t believe homeschooling – or you – is a failure.
 Rather, realize you might need to fine-tune some things and iron out some issues.

 Two weeks is not enough time to adequately test if homeschooling is better for your family than a school.
 Give it more time – a year is a good amount of time to commit.
 Most parents will find these issues disappear as they become more familiar with their own personality and their children’s personality and learning style.